-If you are interested in more street arts in the old town, check the link below.
+If you are interested in more street arts in the old town or local food, read these:

 The three Concubine Lanes were restored for their heritage values and they are part of the old town itself.
 Despite efforts to attract visitors to Ipoh, development has so far been limited to the back lanes and has not diminish the charm of the old town.
 And let's hope that it stays that way.